Shortness of breath

 - Choking: First aid

-- Epiglottitis (swelling of part of the windpipe)
+- Epiglottitis (swelling of the "lid" of your windpipe)

 - Generalized anxiety disorder